QingqiShi/react-lit-store/README.md

 ### `Store.connect(EnhancedComponent, getState)`

+Returns a connected component.

 `EnhancedComponent` - This is a functional component that takes as a second argument an array of states, and as a third argument the dispatch function.

 - `(props, states, dispatch) => Element`

 `getState` - This is a getter function that takes the state and returns an array of states.
-The resulting array is used to memoize the component.
+The resulting array is used to memoize the component, and therefore must have a static length.

 - `state => any[]`